insight-creative/fox-structures/commercial/index.md

 ---
 layout: category
+meta: Fox Structures is a full service Fox River Valley and northeast Wisconsin design/build contractor specializing in all types of commercial construction.
 category: commercial
 image: commercial.jpg
 title: Commercial
 ---

+### Quality Commercial Construction is Our Business.

-Fox Structures works directly with you to provide you with the best fit for your business.
-From aesthetics and space programming to exterior colors and materials utilizing the latest design technology.
-We will assist you with local and state approvals, building code reviews, site design, and permitting.
-Let Fox Structures' years of experience make your transition into a new facility, or the remodel or your existing facility, seamless.
+From retail storefronts to light industrial buildings to specialized structures, we know that your needs are unique.
+That’s why Fox Structures works with you at each stage of the building process to determine the best solution for your company’s needs.
+From aesthetics and space planning to exterior colors and selecting materials utilizing the latest design technology—we do it all to ensure your finished project works for you.
+We also assist with local and state approvals, building code reviews, site design and permitting.
+Our dedication to detail and years of experience make your move to a new facility—or the upgrade of your existing facility—as efficient and hassle free as possible.
+Call us for your commercial building needs.

 * Light Manufacturing
 * Corporate Offices